1. Expand your cat’s world: create vertical space.

 Provide a spot for your cat to disappear in plain sight so he can still be a part of family life.
 If your cat is able to “hide” by crawling into a “secret” spot off to the side of the living room—such as that provided by the lovely Ombré Cat Cave from Karma Cat, handcrafted by women’s collectives high in Nepal with a blend of Tibetan and New Zealand wools ($65, distinctlyhimalayan.com)—as opposed to retreating to a spot under the bed, you’ll be able to help a nervous or scared cat build confidence and integrate with the family.

 4. Offer a room with a view.
 Cats love to look out windows.

 Create a lookout point for your cat with a window perch or an appropriately situated shelf or bookcase.
+You might never know what your cat is thinking about when they spend all day staring outside, but a perch is always a kitty favourite.
 Though be aware that the outdoor presence of neighbourhood cats can disquiet indoor cats.